snkzt/snkzt.github.io/post/hello-world.md

 ---
+layout: post
-title: "Blogging Like a Hacker"
+title: Blogging Like a Hacker
 ---
 This is the first post for pages test.